koenrane/KR-new-site/content/towards-a-new-impact-measure.md

 I believe that some of AUP's most startling successes are those which come naturally and have therefore been little discussed: not requiring any notion of human preferences, any hard-coded or trained trade-offs, any specific ontology, or any specific environment, and its intertwining instrumental convergence and opportunity cost to capture a universal notion of impact.
 To my knowledge, no one (myself included, prior to AUP) was sure whether any measure could meet even the first four.

-At this point in time, this list is complete with respect to both my own considerations and those I solicited from others.
+As of posting, this list is complete with respect to both my own considerations and those I solicited from others.
 A checkmark indicates anything from "probably true" to "provably true".

 I hope to assert without controversy AUP's fulfillment of the following properties: